joshbegley/nyt-latest/previous.md

 `Phil Parkinson tweaked his selection and, inspired by the excellent Issa Kabore, the visitors found a way to prevail`\
 https://nytimes.com/athletic/6637192/2025/09/21/wrexham-kabore-sargent-usmnt/

-**Minteh is helping Brighton cope without Joao Pedro – but they need to fix away form**\
+**Minteh is helping Brighton cope without Joao Pedro – but what's up with Carlos Baleba?**\
-`Six players have scored for Fabian Hurzeler's side this season, adding to their unpredictability`\
+`Six players have scored for Fabian Hurzeler's side this season, adding to their unpredictability, but defensive solidity has been lacking`\
 https://nytimes.com/athletic/6634496/2025/09/21/minteh-brighton-joao-pedro-carlos-baleba/